MakeSchool-Tutorials/Drift-Unity-VR/P7-Drift/content.md

 };
 ```

-The funny syntax ()=&gt; {} is a delegate, C\#’s version of lamda functions.
-If you’re unfamiliar with lamba functions, think of them as variables of type “function.”
-EditorApplication.playmodeStateChanged is a delegate that gets fired whenever the Unity Editor changes its playmode, so when you press Play, for example.
-By setting this function, we’re telling the editor “hey!
-Do this thing whenever the the play state changes!”
+The funny syntax ()=> {} is a delegate, C#’s version of lamda functions.
+If you’re unfamiliar with lamba functions, think of them as variables of type `function.` EditorApplication.playmodeStateChanged is a delegate that gets fired whenever the Unity Editor changes its playmode, so when you press Play, for example.
+By setting this function, we’re telling the editor `hey!
+Do this thing whenever the the play state changes!`

 EditorApplication.isPlayingOrWillChangePlaymode is just what it sounds like, a bool to tell us whether or not we’ve entered or will enter Play Mode.
 We check for this condition so that we know we’ve hit Play specifically.

->[action]
+> [action]
 >Press the Play button, and you should see the log in the Console!

 ![More logs happen as expected](../media/image33.png)

 This is great, because this means we can run whatever code we want here, for instance, the code that will write our XML.

->[action]
+> [action]
 >To add that code, first add some using statements up top:
 >
 ```